sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 * Click Next
   * If required (not mandatory) enter tag details for cloudformation tag

 * Click next
-* Review all the details provided to create a emr stack
+  * Review all the details provided to create an EMR stack
   * Click on Create change set

-* Come back to cloudformation
+* Come back to Cloudformation

   * Choose your stack name
   * Click on events to check the process